 In my next post, I will consider the question of how family firms can go about implementing ESG and EDI principles without overwhelming their businesses.
 Stay tuned!

-Kathy Bright has worked with family enterprises for nearly twenty years and is an integral part of the Telos Group team.
+Kathy Bright has worked with family enterprises for nearly twenty years.
 Her range includes hands-on experience with strategy and governance and she has acted as the President and an Officer of the Board for Family Enterprise Canada and Director of the Board of the Business Families Centre at UBC’s Sauder School of Business.
 Kathy’s interests include leadership, succession and continuity planning, strategy, risk management, governance structures, fiduciary responsibility, and the development and maintenance of positive relationships in family enterprises.